dallas-hall/learning-python/README.md

-# Python
+<h1>Python

-Me learning Python.
+Me learning Python, currently with <a>https://automatetheboringstuff.com/ for 30 minutes a day.